WT000/Bank-Simulator/ae1/documentation/appDesign.md

 | Benjamin (unknown github)    | Nothing                                                                                       | Nothing                                          | Nothing                                                                                |

 ## Use Cases
-- use cases (also link to test plan)
+The following are use cases for the application based on the previously identified requirements:

+### User Actor
+- **UC1**: Users must be able to add their card details and an amount to send
+- **UC2**: Users must have their card details and amount to send validated
+- **UC3**: Users must be able to use their card details in a transaction against a remote URL

+### Admin Actor
+- **UC4**: Admins must be able to log into a secure control panel
+- **UC5**: Admins must be able to enter new properties / overwrite default properties
+- **UC6**: Admins must be able to refund to cards

 ## Initial Designs
 - initial design (screenshots of the images from the PowerPoint)

 # FINISHED APP

-## List of Features
+## List of finished features
-- list of features and what requirements they solve, include other features at the end of the table
+- list of use cases and if they're completed, features and what requirements they solve, include other features at the end of the table

 ## Diagrams
 - UML class / robustness diagrams